1971 Sudanese coup d'état: Events

-The Siesta Coup
+The 19 July mutiny and initial takeover

-The coup began in the mid afternoon of 19 July, when Khartoum was relatively quiet due to many Sudanese retiring from the scorching mid afternoon sun to take a siesta.
-With Khartoum relatively quiet Atta moved tanks into positions around government buildings, capturing the Presidential Palace and taking Nimeiry and several dozen of his followers prisoner.
+The coup began in the mid-afternoon of 19 July 1971, taking advantage of the relative quiet in Khartoum as many Sudanese retired from the scorching sun for the traditional afternoon siesta.
+Major Hashem al-Atta moved tanks into positions around government buildings, capturing the Presidential Palace and taking Nimeiry and several dozen of his followers prisoner.

-At this point Atta declared himself, Babiker Al Nour, and Farouk Osman Hamdallah in charge of the government, proclaiming a new Revolutionary Council.
-The three men were rumoured communists, and whilst they denied this, their new government's first act was to lift Nimeiry's ban on the Sudanese Communist Party and its various affiliated organisations.
-Speaking over the radio, Atta announced the new government would work in closer collaboration with communist and socialist countries, and stated that Sudanese communists would be brought into a new coalition government.
+Al-Atta immediately declared himself, Colonel Babikir al-Nur Osman, and Major Farouk Hamadallah in charge of the government, proclaiming a new Revolutionary Council.
+Although the officers denied being communists, their government's first executive act was to lift the ban that Nimeiry had placed on the SCP and its affiliated organizations.
+In a radio broadcast, al-Atta stated that the new regime would link Sudan more closely with socialist countries and bring communists into a coalition government.